Instructions for single abstracts

 All abstracts should be submitted electronically through the abstract submission system.

-Abstract submission is open from 1 December 2019 to 1 March 2020.
-The deadline for the submission is 1 March 2020, 18:00 CET.
+The deadline for the submission is 20 June 2020, 18:00 CET.
 Abstracts received after closing of the abstract system will not be accepted.

 By submitting the abstract you agree and confirm that:

-- if the abstract is accepted, it will be published in the electronic version of the Abstract Supplement of the European Journal of Public Health.
+- if the abstract is accepted, it will be published in the electronic version of the Abstract Supplement of the European Journal of Public Health (impact factor in 2018: 2.234).

 - Your abstract will not be edited.
 You are responsible for any spelling, grammatical and typographical errors.